Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use AWS Security Hub to connect to the EC2 instances.
 Configure Amazon CloudWatch logging for the sessions.
 Select the upload session logs option and allow only encrypted CloudWatch Logs log groups.
 - [ ] Use AWS Systems Manager Session Manager to connect to the EC2 instances.
 Configure Amazon CloudWatch monitoring to record the sessions.
 Select the store session logs option for the desired CloudWatch Logs log groups.
 - [x] Use AWS Systems Manager Session Manager to connect to the EC2 instances.
 Configure Amazon CloudWatch logging.
 Select the upload session logs option and allow only encrypted CloudWatch Logs log groups.

+### A company's security policy requires that VPC Flow Logs are enabled on all VPCs.
+A Security Engineer is looking to automate the process of auditing the VPC resources for compliance.
+What combination of actions should the Engineer take?
+(Choose two.)

+- [x] Create an AWS Lambda function that determines whether Flow Logs are enabled for a given VPC.
+- [ ] Create an AWS Config configuration item for each VPC in the company AWS account.
+- [ ] Create an AWS Config managed rule with a resource type of AWS:: Lambda:: Function.
+- [ ] Create an Amazon CloudWatch Event rule that triggers on events emitted by AWS Config.
+- [x] Create an AWS Config custom rule, and associate it with an AWS Lambda function that contains the evaluating logic.

+### A security engineer is creating an AWS Lambda function.
+The Lambda function needs to use a role that is named LambdaAuditRole to assume a role that is named AcmeAuditFactoryRole in a different AWS account.
+When the code is processed, the following error message appears: `An error occurred (AccessDenied) when calling the AssumeRole operation.` Which combination of steps should the security engineer take to resolve this error?
+(Choose two.)

+- [x] Ensure that LambdaAuditRole has the `sts:AssumeRole` permission for AcmeAuditFactoryRole.
+- [ ] Ensure that LambdaAuditRole has the AWSLambdaBasicExecutionRole managed policy attached.
+- [x] Ensure that the trust policy for AcmeAuditFactoryRole allows the `sts:AssumeRole` action from LambdaAuditRole.
+- [ ] Ensure that the trust policy for LambdaAuditRole allows the `sts:AssumeRole` action from the lambda.amazonaws.com service.
+- [ ] Ensure that the `sts:AssumeRole` API call is being issued to the us-east-1 Region endpoint.

+### A company's application uses Amazon DynamoDB to store data.
+The company's security policy requires all data to be encrypted at rest.
+The security policy also requires the company to use an on-premises hardware security module (HSM) to generate and manage the company's encryption keys.
+A security engineer uses the on-premises HSM to generate an encryption key.
+What should the security engineer do next to meet these requirements?

+- [x] Generate a new AWS Key Management Service (AWS KMS) customer managed key.
+Import the new key material.
+Grant DynamoDB access to use the key.
+Create a new DynamoDB table, and select the new key as the encryption key.
+Import the data into DynamoDB.
+- [ ] Generate a new AWS Key Management Service (AWS KMS) customer managed key.
+Import the new key material.
+Create a new DynamoDB table, and select the new key as the encryption key.
+Disable the KMS key after table creation.
+Import the data into DynamoDB.
+- [ ] Generate a new AWS Key Management Service (AWS KMS) AWS managed key.
+Import the new key material.
+Grant DynamoDB access to use the key.
+Create a new DynamoDB table, and select the new key as the encryption key.
+Import the data into DynamoDB.
+- [ ] Generate a new AWS Key Management Service (AWS KMS) AWS managed key.
+Import the new key material.
+Use the AWS SDK integration with AWS KMS to encrypt the data locally by using the new KMS key.
+Create a new DynamoDB table, and select the new key as the encryption key.
+Disable the KMS key after table creation.
+Import the data into DynamoDB.